dogweather/forkful/content/en/bash/data-formats-and-serialization/working-with-json.md

   \ this\u2026"
 lastmod: '2024-03-13T22:45:00.263329-06:00'
 model: gpt-4-0125-preview
-summary: "Working with JSON in Bash programming involves parsing, extracting, and\
-  \ manipulating JSON data directly from the command line.
-Programmers often do this\u2026"
+summary: Working with JSON in Bash programming involves parsing, extracting, and manipulating JSON data directly from the command line.
 title: Working with JSON
 weight: 38
 ---